 If you can only make it to the gym twice, ensure that you get in muscle-strengthening activities without overtiring muscles.
 Try to do a complete circuit of activities on both days, to ensure that you maximize your gym time.
-The Centers for Disease Control and Prevention recommends completing muscle strengthening activities on two or more days of the week, so you could see significant results with just two workouts a week.
+Mayo Clinic recommends completing muscle strengthening activities on two or more days of the week, so you could see significant results with just two workouts a week.

 Supplementing Gym Days

 Remember that while you may only be able to get into the gym two days a week, you can probably supplement your overall health by focusing on nutrition and getting in some physical fitness at home.
 Walk in your neighborhood and take the stairs as much as possible.
 Lift free weights at home and do circuits of pushups, sit-ups and other resistance exercises that don't require equipment.

 Chores around the house and moving around during the day contribute to overall fitness, so look for ways to be active on a daily basis.
 In fact, according to Harvard Health Publishing, a 155-pound person can burn approximately 93 calories just cooking dinner and 167 washing the car or windows.